The Principal Dev – Masterclass for Tech Leads

 NOTE: if your dist.css is embedded, you may need to use requires: rebuild.

-Normally, Templiér rebuilds and restarts the server when any file changes (except for .templ and _templ.txt files).
-However, when a config file changes we don't usually require rebuilding the server.
-Restarting the server may be sufficient in this case:
+Normally, Templiér rebuilds and restarts the server when any file changes except for .templ files.
+However, when a config file changes, you usually don't need to rebuild the server.
+Restarting it may be sufficient:

 - name: Restart server on config change